jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

     - [ ] On receive side, there is no success screen (https://github.com/jan3dev/aqua-dev/issues/755), but verify receive
 - [ ] Verify shows up in Tx Detail

+REFUNDS: The boltz submarine swap can fail for a number of reasons, mainly lightning liquidity or routing issues.
+These happen more often with smalle nodes.
+If a swap fails, you will still see the tx success screen as the lbtc sats were sent successfully.
+However, in the tx detail screen for that lbtc send the boltz section will show failed.
+Because of the timelock on the refund half of the script, users must wait around 48 hours to claim a refund.
+In Bravo release this will be done automatically with the swap checker, and you will see a new transaction for those sats.
+The swap checker runs on each new app start.

+COOPERATIVE REFUNDS: When taproot swaps are implemented, cooperative swaps should happen near instantanesouly once a failure state comes back from boltz.

 ### USDT
 - [ ] Regular Send - Liquid USDt
     - [ ] NOTE: Redeposits don’t show up in tx history due to gdk